 Top Free Coding Programs and Websites For High School Students

 Figuring out where to start with teaching your child programming can be extremely hard if you do not have the knowledge or funds to teach them to their highest ability.
-Luckily, there are plenty of free and amazing resources and classes that can help your child learn coding.
+Luckily, there are plenty of free and amazing resources, including classes and camps that can help your child learn coding.

 1. Create & Learn's Free Coding Classes